ofirgut007/FinalProj2/README.md

    1.1.
 Choose ```t2.small``` as the type

    1.2.
-Set the tags with : name = JENKINS
+Set the tags with : Name = JENKINS

    1.3.
 Create a key.pem and share it with your team members